jackeen/udacity-fullstack-capstone/README.md

 `PATCH /api/actors/<int:id>`

 > Edit the exist actor by its id.
 There are three variables can be accepted.
 Once the request be lunched, at least one variable must load in payload, such as name, age or gender.
-If the type of variables is worry, an 422 error will be returned.
+If the type of variables is wrong, an 422 error will be returned.

 parameters:
 - id:int, actor's id